DataCrunch-io/autoscaler/cluster-autoscaler/cloudprovider/datacrunch/README.md

 docker push datacrunch/cluster-autoscaler:dev
 ```

+## Support and caveats

+- Hostname format: Instances created by this provider include an internal magic separator in their hostname that encodes the ASG name (format: <asg-name>-<magic>-<location>-<timestamp>).
+The autoscaler relies on this to identify group membership.
+- No legacy fallback: If instances are created outside this provider with different hostname conventions, they may not be associated with the expected ASG by the autoscaler.
+- ProviderID format: datacrunch://<location>/<hostname>.

 ## Debugging

-To enable debug logging, set the log level of the autoscaler to at least level 4 via cli flag: `--v=4`
+To enable debug logging, run the autoscaler with `--v=4` or higher.
-The logs will include all requests and responses made towards the DataCrunch API including headers and body.
+At `--v=7` the autoscaler logs CreateInstance request bodies for troubleshooting; response bodies and headers are not logged.